Boxik-CZ/MachineLearning-CppModule/README.md

 # MachneLearning-CppModule
 is a module for c++ that contains really basic functions for machine learning.
+Note: This module is a student project, don't expect anything life changing :).

 ## Built-in variables: